scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 well as the “data heavy” approach many fields are adopting, these problems become both more complex yet more achievable than ever before.
 Tools for packaging analytics environments into “containers” that others can use to re-create the computational environment needed to run analysis code, online communities for sharing and discovering scientific results, and a myriad of open-source tools are available for doing analytics in open and transparent ways.

 However, manual implementation of this process is very complex, and reproducing the full stack of another person’s work is too labor intensive, as well as error-prone, for day-to-day use.
+A recent study of scientific repositories found that, "failure to cite both visualization tools as well as common software packages (such as MATLAB) was a widespread" [Stodden18]_.
 As a result, while reproducibility is *technically* possible, it is not yet *practically* possible.
 This paper introduces Binder 2.0, a tool that takes us one step closer towards workflows that make computational work practical to share.

 Binder consists of a set of tools for creating sharable, interactive, and